Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Option 2: Follow steps in [9.1.
 Create sample project](#91-update-sample-project) to create the sample project.

 ## 9.1.
 Update sample project
-This project is build on top of [06-resource-server-check-permission-by-scp], The following steps will change [06-resource-server-check-permission-by-scp] into [09-resource-server-check-permission-by-role].
+This project is build on top of [06-resource-server-check-permission-by-scp], the following steps will change [06-resource-server-check-permission-by-scp] into [09-resource-server-check-permission-by-role].

 ### 9.1.1.
 Java class